minjiechen/magnetchallenge-2/README.md

 - Will your team send one or more representatives to attend the Award Ceremony during APEC?
 Yes or No
 - How many people (team members, guests, colleagues) do you plan to bring to the award ceremony?
 Expected Total Number.

-We look forward to seeing many of you in San Antonio in March.
+We look forward to seeing many of you in San Antonio in March!

 ## [News #10] MagNet Challenge 2 - Final Data Released
 Training and testing data released for 5 new materials [A, B, C, D, E]: